What to wear on an African Safari

-Avoid blue if you’re in tsetse fly country; they will be attracted to it and you will be a feature on their menu.
+Avoid the color blue if you’re in tsetse fly country; they will be attracted to it and you will be a feature on their menu.

+Travel African Safari- means going on an African experience that’s about comfort, not style.
 Leave the stilettos and bow ties at home, safari is all about comfort.
 You will be up and about early and might need to throw something on quickly.
 Jumping from side to side in a bumpy safari vehicle is best done in comfortable, loose-fitting clothes.
-Long-sleeved shirts and trousers are highly recommended to protect against mosquitoes.
+Long-sleeved shirts and a pair of trousers are highly recommended to protect against mosquitoes.

 Wear Cotton Clothes on Safari

 Not only is cotton lightweight, cooling, and easy to layer, it dries quickly.
 You are going to get grubby from the dusty, sandy tracks, and with the best will in the world, it isn’t possible to carry enough clean clothes for every day.
 Cotton shirts, pants, and underwear rinses easily and dries quickly in the open air.

 Temperatures fluctuate hugely throughout the day in Africa.
 Even in the height of summer, early morning safaris are very chilly.
 The best way to combat this is to wear several thin layers that can be easily removed or added.
 Thin sweaters ad fleeces are great for early mornings and cool evenings.